S. K. Patil

 Sadashiv Kanoji Patil (abbreviated as S. K. Patil) (1898–1981) was a former Congress leader from Maharashtra.
-A veteran freedom-fighter, he was a qualified journalist, scholar and orator.
+A veteran freedom fighter, he was a qualified journalist, scholar and orator.
 He was thrice elected mayor of Bombay and was known as "the uncrowned king of Bombay".
-He supported, assisted and nurtured a number of institutions, particularly in Mumbai and enriched the city culturally.
+He supported, assisted and nurtured a number of institutions, particularly in Bombay (now Mumbai) and enriched the city culturally.

 Early life

 He was born in 1898 in the village of Zarap between Kudal and Sawantwadi.
 His father was a police officer in Kolhapur State.
 He studied law in Poona, then migrated to Bombay at the age of 23 in 1921 to join the chambers of barrister Velingkar.
 He started his own law practice in 1929 and practised primarily in the small causes court and the city civil court, and a few civil appeal cases on the appellate side of the Bombay High Court.
 He was briefed to appear with M.A.
 Jinnah in a few criminal cases in the early 1930s.
 By the end of his active practice in the mid 1940s, he came to be known as a forceful pleader in first appeals before the high court.
 He was frequently briefed to appear before various district courts in Bombay Province.